Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit

 Motivated by these theoretical advances, we performed THz spectroscopic measurements in the two-band superconductor MgB$_2$ in the linear- and nonlinear-response regimes.
-The linear response reveals the smaller gap $2\Delta_\pi$ to be in the dirty superconductor limit.
-On the other hand, no spectroscopic signature is evident in the vicinity of the larger gap $2\Delta_\sigma$ in the accessible spectral range, suggesting it may be in the clean-limit.
+The linear response reveals the smaller gap $2\Delta_\pi$ to be in dirty superconductor limit.
+In contrast, no spectroscopic signature is evident in the vicinity of the larger gap $2\Delta_\sigma$ in the accessible spectral range, suggesting it may be in the clean limit.
 The THz third-harmonic generation is studied as a function of temperature for various driving frequencies and as a function of polarization with respect to the crystalline sample orientation.
-The temperature-dependent THG display peaks at temperatures, where $2f$ matches $2\Delta_\pi$, while no anomalies are observed for $2f$ matching either the frequency of the larger gap or of the Leggett mode.
-Together with the nearly polarization-independent THG intensity, these results provide strong evidence for the Higgs mode of the gap in the $\pi$-band.
+The temperature-dependent THG exhibits peaks at temperatures, where $2f$ matches $2\Delta_\pi$, whereas no anomalies are observed for $2f$ matching either the frequency of the larger gap or of the Leggett mode.
+These results point to a predominant contribution of the Higgs mode of the $\pi$-band in the dirty limit.

 High-quality single-crystalline MgB$_2$ thin films with the \textit{c}-axis epitaxy were grown on MgO (111) substrate by using a hybrid physical-chemical vapor deposition method, and characterized by X-ray diffraction and charge transport measurements \cite{WangYue13,WangYue13JAP,Xi08}.
 Optical measurements were carried out on a 13~nm thick MgB$_2$ films grown on $5\times5$ ~mm MgO substrate of 0.33 mm thickness, with $T_c \approx 36$~K \cite{WangYue13,WangYue13JAP}.
 Linear time-domain THz spectroscopy was performed using GaAs photoconductive antenna as THz source, driven by Ti:sapphire oscillator generating 35~fs pulses at 800 nm central frequency with the repetition rate of 80~MHz \cite{Shi18}.
 For the THG measurements, broadband THz pulses were generated via tilted pulse-front scheme utilizing a LiNbO$_3$ crystal \cite{Nelson07,Kovalev19}, driven by a Ti:sapphire amplifier generating 100~fs pulses at 800~nm with pulse energy of 1.5~mJ and repetition rate of 1~kHz.
 Spectral distribution of the generated THz pulses was optimized for around 0.7~THz central frequency.
 Narrow-band multicycle THz pulses were produced using bandpass filters with 20\% bandwidth.
 The THz radiation was detected by electro-optic sampling at a ZnTe crystal.
 Temperature dependent measurements were performed using helium-flow cryostats.